tylim88/npm-util-front-end/README.md

 Utility [website](https://npmutil.com) for open sourcerer to create NPMjs dependency count badge and search for unused package names.

-It is also able top search available organization name.
+It is also able to search for available organization name.

 This is an open source project.